MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

     ```

 3. Install the latest SDK for your app:
-  * For UWP apps on Windows 10, install the [Microsoft Store Services SDK](http://aka.ms/store-services-sdk).
+  * For UWP apps on Windows 10, install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
   * For apps that target an earlier OS version, install the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk).

 ## Part 3: Update your project